The Frizzled Leek

 These Sous Vide Beets are cooked perfectly every time!
 Turn this epic root vegetable into a beetroot salad or a healthy side dish.

-A salad of beets, butternut squash, arugula, and faro inside of a salad bowl. this recipe
+A salad of beets, butternut squash, arugula, and faro inside of a salad bowl.

 When shopping for beets, you will commonly see red and yellow beets.
 If you're lucky, you will find Chioggia beets.
 They have strips of red and white colors.